-- PRVRA will refer to Job Corps out-of-school youth who might benefit from their services (including training), and Job Corps will also refer individuals to PRVRA. - PRVRA will send to JC reports about eligibility determination on those referrals. - JC may provide information/training to VRA staff regarding services available at JC and any other topic identified or beneficial to both parties. - PRVRA and JC will provide services island wide, according to their resources. - (5) State use contracting programs.
+- PRVRA will refer to Job Corps out-of-school youth who might benefit from their services (including training), and Job Corps will also refer individuals to PRVRA. - PRVRA will send to JC reports about eligibility determination on those referrals. - JC may provide information/training to VRA staff regarding services available at JC and any other topic identified or beneficial to both parties.

+PRVRA and JC will provide services island wide, according to their resources.